 "When State Repression Backfires: The Role of Information and Narratives."

 "Exit, Voice, or Loyalty?
 Economic Opportunity, Escape Viability, and Political Dissent in North Korea."
-Under Review.

 "Valence Scrutiny Gone Wrong?
 Party Activism and Party Candidate Selection in Polarized Environments."

 Cheong, Yeilim and Stephan Haggard.
-Feb.
-10, 2022.
+February, 2022.
 "Polarization in Korea Part I: The Public vs. Partisans."
 Korea Economic Institute (KEI).

 Cheong, Yeilim and Stephan Haggard.
-Mar.
-3, 2022.
+March, 2022.
 "Polarization in Korea Part II: Divided Over What?"
 Korea Economic Institute (KEI).

-Cheong, Yeilim and Stephan Haggard.
-Jan.
-3, 2023.
-"2022 in Review: Is Korea Becoming More Polarized?"
-Korea Economic Institute (KEI).
+Haggard, Stephan and Yeilim Cheong.
+January 2023.
+"2022 in Review: Is Korea Becoming More Polarized?''
+The Peninsula Blog: Korea Economic Institute (KEI).